-- Professional Liability Insurance: A legal clerk at a patent law firm accidentally opens a malicious link from a phishing email, giving a hacker access to clients’ intellectual property.
-Since the clerk made a technology-related error, a Professional Liability policy might pay damages to third-parties whose information was compromised, but it won’t cover the cost of client care or regulatory investigations.
+A legal clerk at a patent law firm accidentally opens a malicious link from a phishing email, giving a hacker access to clients’ intellectual property.
+Since the clerk made a technology-related error, a Professional Liability Insurance policy might pay damages to third-parties whose information was compromised, but it won’t cover the cost of client care or regulatory investigations.

 And cyberattacks are costly.
-In peak times, the destruction caused by even a minor incident can easily cripple a business without adequate protections–attacks now cost companies $200,000 on average.
+In peak times, the destruction caused by even a minor incident can easily cripple a business without adequate protections.

 How can you combat the risk of silent cyber?